SoftYorSolutions/Multi-CopYOR/README.md

 # Multi-CopYOR
-‚ÄúMulti-CopYOR‚Äù as the name suggests is a system app for copying multiple texts at the same time and use it accordingly.
+ìMulti-CopYORî as the name suggests is a system app for copying multiple texts at the same time and use it accordingly.
 When you need to copy multiple texts and use them somewhere you just need not to worry...
 Just switch on the Multi-CopYOR app and your copied texts wiil be displayed there.
-Now all you need is just to select which text you wan‚Ä¶
+Now all you need is just to select which text you wanÖ